jbush001/NyuziProcessor/hardware/README.md

 to automatically generate wire definitions and resets.
 If you have Emacs installed, type 'make autos' from the command line to update the definitions in batch mode.

+When building for simulation, the preprocessor macro `SIMULATION is defined.
+This is used in the code to disable portions of code during synthesis.
+If you are creating a simulation project for another toolchain, make sure this is defined.

 This design uses parameterized memories (FIFOs and SRAM blocks) in the modules core/sram_1r1w.sv, core/sram_2r1w.sv, and core/sync_fifo.sv.
 By default, these instantite simulator versions, which are not synthesizable (at least not efficiently).

-- For Altera parts, you must set the define `VENDOR_ALTERA, which will use the megafunctions ALTSYNCRAM and SCFIFO.
+- For Altera parts, the build files define the preprocessor macro `VENDOR_ALTERA, which will use the megafunctions ALTSYNCRAM and SCFIFO.
 - If you want to use this with a different vendor, create a `VENDOR_xxx define and add a new section that uses the appropriate module.
 - For tools that generate memories using a separate memory compiler, running `make core/srams.inc` will generate an include file with all used memory sizes in the design.
 You can tweak the script tools/misc/extract_mems.py to change the module names or parameter formats.

-## Command Line Arguments

 Typing make in this directory compiles an executable 'verilator_model' in the bin/ directory.
 It accepts the following command line arguments (Verilog prefixes